askzika/askzika/README.md

                 return
             end

-            -- Check if this slot is already at 100% â€” if so, skip it immediately task.wait(1)
+            -- Check if this slot is already at 100% — if so, skip it immediately task.wait(1)
             local ch = player.Character
             if ch then